Progressive Wage Model: Minimum Wage Laws in Singapore

 Who is Covered Under the Progressive Wage Model?

-By March 2023, the PWM will be expanded to cover workers in more sectors such as retail, food services and waste management.
-Drivers and administrative assistants, regardless of which sector they work in, will be covered under the PWM by March 2023 as well.
+From 2022 to 2023, the PWM was expanded to cover workers in more sectors such as retail, food services and waste management.
+Drivers and administrative assistants, regardless of which sector they work in, are also covered under the PWM.

 The PWM applies not just to full-time employees, but also part-time and temporary employees.
 The wages of part-time employees will be pro-rated based on the basic PWM wage paid to a full-time employee with a similar job scope.
 This means that they will receive basic PWM wages that have been adjusted proportionately based on the number of hours they have worked relative to a full-time employee.